1powechri2/Bird-Watch/README.md

 # Birdwatch
 Link to Site: https://birdwatcherz.herokuapp.com/

-Birdwatch is a web based application that provides bird sighting data based on a user provided location.
+Birdwatch provides bird sighting data based on a user provided location.
 The data is supplied by the Cornell University Department of Ornithology's ebird API, which is a collection of user submitted bird sightings.
 At the home page the user can submit a postal code or chose a state from a dropdown list in order to present another dropdown list of counties from which they can choose.